yiisoft/yii2/docs/guide/tutorial-console.md

 ### Formatting and colors

-Yii console supports formatted output that is automatically degraded to non-formatted one if it's not supported by terminal running the command.
+The [yii\helper\Console](structure-assets.md#using-the-asset-command) supports formatted output that is automatically degraded to non-formatted one if it's not supported by terminal running the command.

 Outputting formatted strings is simple.
 Here's how to output some bold text: